Lipitor is a prescription medication that’s approved by the FDA to:

 Study in people with high blood pressure

-Researchers in one study looked at over 10,000 people with high blood pressure but no history of heart attack.
-To be in the study, people had to have at least three risk factors for developing cardiovascular disease.
-People in the study took either Lipitor 10 milligrams (mg) or a placebo (a pill with no active drug).
-Half the people in this study were followed for slightly more than 3 years.
+Researchers in one study looked at people with high blood pressure but no history of heart attack.
+People in the study had at least three risk factors for cardiovascular disease.
+People took either Lipitor or a placebo (a treatment with no active drug).
+Half the people were followed for slightly more than 3 years.

-At the end of the study, the researchers compared the people who took the placebo with those who took Lipitor.
-They found that those who took Lipitor had lowered their risk for cardiovascular problems, such as heart attack, by 36%.
+At the end of the study, researchers found that those who took Lipitor had lowered their risk of cardiovascular problems by about a third.

 Study in people with type 2 diabetes

-A similar study included nearly 3,000 people with type 2 diabetes but without heart disease.
-To be in the study, people had to have at least one other risk factor for cardiovascular problems.
-The researchers randomly chose people in the study to take either Lipitor 10 mg or a placebo once daily.
+A similar study included people with type 2 diabetes but without cardiovascular disease.
+People had at least one other risk factor for cardiovascular problems.
+They took either Lipitor or a placebo.
 Half the people in this study were followed for almost 4 years.

 Lipitor for treating high cholesterol

-The Food and Drug Administration (FDA) has approved Lipitor for treating high cholesterol.
-For this use, Lipitor should be combined with a diet low in saturated fat and cholesterol.
+The Food and Drug Administration (FDA) has approved Lipitor to treat high cholesterol.
+For this use, it’s combined with a diet low in saturated fat and cholesterol, or with other cholesterol treatments.

 About cholesterol